develprr/metamatic-router-demo/README.md

 ## Configuring IDE

-The **import** statements in JS files in the project refer to other internal JS files using absolute paths assuming that **src-folder** is the root folder.
-Your IDE may not automatically grasp that so you have to mark src folder as **Resources Root**.
-If you use IntelliJ IDEA, right-click *src* folder and select from the context menu *Mark Directory As -> Resources Root".
+The **import** statements in JS files in the project refer to other internal JS files using absolute paths assuming that **src**-folder is the root folder.
+Your IDE may not automatically grasp that so you have to mark src folder as **Sources Root**.
+If you use IntelliJ IDEA, right-click *src* folder and select from the context menu *Mark Directory As -> Sources Root".

 ## Starting the frontend